-Rotate the Headstock slowly with the Tripper Shaft pushed 'in' for one full revolution to insure that the Feed Pin to Sprocket is set right on both Tool Blocks.
-Refer to the Approach of the Feed Pin to the Feed Sprocket.
+Rotate the Headstock slowly with the Tripper Shaft pushed 'in' for one full revolution to ensure that the Feed Pin to Sprocket is set right on both Tool Blocks.

 WARNING: You will break the Feed Pin if the Feed Pin to Sprocket alignment is incorrect.